-Sometimes the solution might not be so clear, and instead of deciding between an expansion joint and hose, the best solution could be a mixture of a metal hose with an expansion joint.
+Sometimes the solution might not be clear, and instead of deciding between an expansion joint and hose, the best solution could be a mixture of a metal hose with an expansion joint.

 Steam Expansion Joints

 Steam can cause temperature rise on a pipe system.
 Therefore, much movement happens in the pipe.
 Consequently, you will need an expansion joint for steam.
 Be sure you pick the correct joint.
 Moreover, when asking for an RFQ, it helps to have the following information.

-Pipeline expansion joints are used in a piping system and made out of three materials—metal, rubber, and fabric.
+Pipeline expansion joints are used in a piping system and are made of three materials—metal, rubber, and fabric.
 Moreover, depending on the STAMP (size, temperature, application, media, pressure) will help you determine what Industrial expansion joint to use.

 How do Industrial Expansion Joints Work?

 Industrial expansion joints are pipeline expansion joints that connect items.
 Also, they safely absorb the high-temperature expansion.
 They may also be used to offset a pipe or to help with movement.
-For example, a pipeline not breaking, when seismic activity or ground movement occurs.
+For example, a pipeline not breaking, when the seismic activity or ground movement occurs.